quantumlib/Stim/README.md

 As long as all errors are probabilistic Pauli operations, and as long as 50/50 probability Z errors are placed after every reset and every measurement, the Pauli frame can track these errors and the resulting samples will come from the same distribution as a full stabilizer simulation.
-This optimization ensures every gate has a worst case complexity of O(1), instead of O(n) or O(n^2).
+This ensures every gate has a worst case complexity of O(1), instead of O(n) or O(n^2).

-Third, the simulator states are operated on using 256-bit-wide SIMD instructions.
+Third, data is laid out in a cache friendly way and operated on using vectorized 256-bit-wide SIMD instructions.
-This makes basic building block operations extremely fast, particularly considering that the relevant operations tend to be bitwise XORs, ANDs, and ORs (which have very low clock-per-instruction costs).
-For example, applying a CNOT operation to a ten thousand qubit tableau takes less than a microsecond.
-The tableau is transposed as needed to keep operations fast: column major order for unitary operations and row major order for non-deterministic measurements.
-(The overhead of transposing means that non-deterministic measurements are more efficient when grouped together.)
-In the case of the Pauli frame simulator, thousands of samples are computed simultaneously so that operations can be vectorized across the samples.
+This makes key operations extremely fast.
+For example, Stim can multiply a Pauli string with a *hundred billion terms* into another in *under a second*.
+Pauli string multiplication is a key bottleneck operation when updating a stabilizer tableau.
+Tracking Pauli frames can also benefit from vectorization, by combining them into batches and computing thousands of samples at a time.

 # Usage (command line)